Glebe Foreshore Walk

 There are several parks and reserves along the way to rest, and to soak up the relaxing vibe and views of this picturesque part of Sydney.

 When you finish this walking track in Pyrmont on the other side of Blackwattle Bay, make sure you treat yourself to some fresh seafood at the famous Sydney Fish Market.

 - Dog friendly: yes

-Car park is available on Chapman Road next to Bicentennial Park.
-Plenty of buses run through Glebe from the city.
+Plenty of buses travel through Glebe from the city.
 You can also catch the light rail that stops in Glebe, Jubilee Park and Rozelle Bay.

 It’s recommended to start the Glebe Foreshore Walk at Rozelle Bay, where you can park your car or hop off the light rail.
 Parking is available at the car park on Chapman Road but please note that this fills up quickly in sunny weekends.

 There are also two lightrail stops (Rozelle Bay and Jubilee park) close by.

 Bicentennial Park is located right at the south-western shore of Rozelle Bay, with plenty of picnic areas and a large, fenced playground for children.

 Dogs can go off-leash in the western part of the park (marked by Johnstons Creek), but need to be on a leash in the eastern part of the park.